On Propagation Characteristics of Reconfigurable Surface Wave Platform: Simulation and Experimental Verification: Porosity-Based Reconfigurable Surface

-As shown in Fig.~\ref{Basic_structure}, we consider a porous reconfigurable surface geometry consisting of a top porous dielectric layer sitting on a conductive metal ground.
-Surface wave is excited by Transducer 1, in the form of a common rectangular waveguide, and then propagates along the interface of the surface and the air in an open environment to Transducer 2 at the right end as shown in Fig.~\ref{Basic_CST}$(a)$ where $ +z $ is the propagation direction.
-As shown in Fig.~\ref{Basic_CST}$(c)$, we can see that most of the wave is bound by the dielectric-metal surface as surface wave.
-To maximize the surface wave excitation efficiency (i.e., suppressing the space wave excited), an optimized launcher can be used \cite{wan2019simulation}.
+As shown in Fig.~\ref{Basic_structure}$ (a) $, we consider a porous reconfigurable surface geometry consisting of a top porous dielectric layer sitting on a conductive metal ground.
+Surface wave is excited by Transducer $ 1 $, in the form of a rectangular waveguide, and then propagates along the interface between the top surface and air in an open environment to Transducer $ 2 $ in the $ +z $-direction on the right end.
+As shown in Fig.~\ref{Basic_structure}$(b)$, we can see that most of the wave is bound by the dielectric-coated metal surface as surface wave.
+To maximize the surface wave excitation efficiency, an optimized launcher can be used \cite{wan2019simulation}.
 Surface waves can be considered as a specific solution of the cylindrical wave in the Transverse Magnetic (TM) mode, given by \cite{Barlow1958surface}

-where $A$ is the amplitude, $d$ denotes the surface wave propagation distance along the surface, $w$ is the angular frequency, $\varepsilon _0=8.854\times 10^{-12}{\rm F/m}$ is the vacuum permittivity, $\gamma _x$ and $\gamma _z$ are the propagation coefficients vertically away from and horizontally along the surface in the $+x$ and $+z$-direction, respectively, which can be described as in \cite{fernando1956investigation}:
+where $A$ is the amplitude, $d$ denotes the surface wave propagation distance along the surface, $\omega $ is the angular frequency, $\varepsilon _0=8.854\times 10^{-12}\,{\rm F/m}$ is the vacuum permittivity, $\gamma _x$ and $\gamma _z$ are the propagation coefficients vertically away from and horizontally along the surface in the $+x$ and $+z$-direction, respectively.